SethRasmussen/pokemon-api-randomizer/READme.md

 # This project is called the PokeApi Team Builder.

 **Seth Rasmussen is the lone contributer to the project.
-However I do want to thank Parker King, Zack Rogers, & Rebecca Webb for insight and advice to get help ths project running.**
+However I do want to thank Parker King, Zack Rogers, & Rebecca Webb for insight and advice to help get this project running.**

 # The Project #

 The PokeApi Team Builder is a small application designed to give the user a random pokemon (taken from the PokeAPI) based on a determined type and generation the user sets.
+The user can then add the received Pokemon to their team or shuffle again.

 # How to Use #